 Incoming search terms:

-- classes every high school student should take
+- classes high schools should have

 - what course school should require